asheshmandal2003/CareData/README.md

 ## Usage

-- To upload a file, first sign in, then click the Upload File option, which is present in the navbar.
-Then you will navigate to the file upload page, and from the upload file section, you can upload your file by simply dragging and dropping it or by clicking the `Choose File` option.
-  After that, you can see your file in the `Your Files` section.
+- For getting those web 3 features Metamask should be installed in your browser.
+If it is then go the file upload page and you can see Metamask will pop up to connect it with the application.
+Connect it with your application and then you can upload your files.
+Rember you need to have some test ethers for the transactions.
+If you don't have then change your metamask network to Sepolia Network and then go [Sepolia Faucet](https://sepoliafaucet.com/) and collect your free sepolia test ethers.(For getting free ethers from sepolia faucet you have to sign up to alchemy).
+Now you are ready to use those features.

 ## Credits